Skip to main content

 Overview

 The original plan would require users to adapt to the new experience with minimal support — a single warning email and nothing more.
-Our team recognized that approach would lead to confusion, resistance, and increased security risk.
+Recognized early that this approach would produce confusion, resistance, and increased security risk — undermining the very outcome the infrastructure was meant to achieve.

 Problem Statement